solliancenet/dp-203-v2/setup/17/asa-workspace-deploy.md

 After the linked service is successfully created, select the `Develop` hub on the left side and expand the `Power BI` section.
 You should see your Power BI workspace listed.

 ![Check Power BI linked service configuration](media/asaworkspace-deploy-pbi-linked-service-03.png)

-## Report issues

-In case you encounter any issues with the content in this repository, please follow the [How to report issues](./../../report-issues.md) guideline.
-We will try to address them as soon as possible.
-Please check your open issues to learn about their status.